feixue94/pram/README.md

 python3 train.py   --config configs/config_train_7scenes_sfd2.yaml
 ```

+## Your own dataset

+1. Run colmap to obtain the SfM results
+2. Do reconstruction with SFD2 keypoints
+3. Do 3D landmark generation, VRF, map sparsification etc
+4. Train the recognition model

 ## BibTeX Citation

 If you use any ideas from the paper or code in this repo, please consider citing:

 ```
+@inproceedings{xue2024pram,
+  author    = {Fei Xue and Ignas Budvytis and Roberto Cipolla}, title     = {PRAM: Place Recognition Anywhere Model for Efficient Visual Localization}, year      = {2024}
+}

 @inproceedings{xue2023sfd2,
   author    = {Fei Xue and Ignas Budvytis and Roberto Cipolla}, title     = {SFD2: Semantic-guided Feature Detection and Description},